-Loss of Position: The vessel's position is outside the limits set for carrying out the industrial activity in progress.
+Loss of Position and/or Heading: The vessel's position and/or heading is outside the limits set for carrying out the industrial activity in progress.

 DP Capability/Station Keeping Analysis: A theoretical calculation of the vessel's capability to maintain position under particular conditions of wind, waves and current from different directions.
 It is to be determined for different thruster combinations, (e.g., all thrusters, loss of most effective thrusters, WCF).